-When weighed in the balance, and giving consideration to previous consents and the planning site history, officers conclude that the relatively minor harm to the setting of the listed building identified is outweighed in this instance by the public benefits promoted by the delivery of a well-considered and well-designed mixed-use hotel complex which through an appropriate architectural response will sit most comfortably in its immediate environs and provide a social benefit through housing provision and a substantial economic benefit as a tourist asset.
-These identified benefits are considered to demonstrably outweigh the negative impacts of the proposal.
+When weighed in the balance, and giving consideration to previous consents and the planning site history, officers conclude that the identified conflicts with policy are outweighed in this instance by the public benefits promoted by the delivery of a well-considered and well-designed mixed-use hotel complex which through an appropriate architectural response will sit most comfortably in its immediate environs and provide a social benefit through housing provision and a substantial economic benefit as a tourist asset.
+These identified benefits are considered to outweigh the negative impacts of the proposal.